Eagle Cam

 Where is the camera located?

-The camera is in a tree about 60 feet away from the nest, positioned above to view the nest from above.
+The camera is in the nest tree positioned above to view the nest from above.
 The camera can be maneuvered remotely to pan, tilt and zoom.

 How many young have been raised in this nest?